Stevierajesh/tag/README.md

 }
 ```

-Transitions the game from LOBBY → HIDE.
+Transitions the game from LOBBY → SEEK.

 ### LOCATION_UPDATE